Kztpia/envSettings/toolsUsingNotes/toolsCompiling.md

 compile vim with python support. a python executable and lib, whom is usually shiped with os, is not enough. you need srcs of python.

 # you complete me
-for asynchronous features. it consist of two parts: client, witch run as a vim plugin, request the server periodly. and a server, a precomiled program for good performance. client is already usable when shipped, the point is compiling the server.
+for asynchronous features. it consist of two parts:
+>client -- witch run as a vim plugin, request the server periodly.<br>
+>server -- a precomiled program for good performance.<br>

+client is already usable when shipped, the point is compiling the server.

 like the full install guide said :
 >1. cmake to generate makefile
->2. compile(use cmake and not make). the compile progress also do the install( or file copying)
+>2. compile(use cmake and notcd  make). the compile progress also do the install( or file copying)

 ## dependency
 1. ptyhon